Beyonce Stuns In Bohemian Beach Cover-Up While Cradling Rumi In The Hamptons

-Beyonce enjoyed a day out in the sunshine while on vacation with her husband Jay-Z and the couple’s three children, Blue Ivy and twins Sir and Rumi.
-The “Single Ladies” singer showed off a beachy, stylish vibe in a flowing, laid-back look while holding Rumi on her hip and strolling around the Hamptons.
+Beyonce enjoyed a day out in the sunshine while on vacation with her husband, Jay-Z, and the couple’s three children, Blue Ivy and twins, Sir and Rumi.
+The “Single Ladies” singer showed off a beachy, stylish vibe in a flowing laid-back look while holding Rumi on her hip and strolling around the Hamptons.

-The photos, published by The Daily Mail on August 27, showcased a few candid shots of the international superstar who was wearing a sage-green cover-up that was embellished with a floral pattern.
-The frock also featured a geometric style around its v-neck which matched the trim of the garment’s sleeves.
+The photos published by The Daily Mail on August 27 showcased a few candid shots of the international superstar who was wearing a sage-green cover-up that was embellished with a floral pattern.
+The frock also featured a geometric style around its V-neck which matched the trim of the garment’s sleeves.
 She fully embraced the bohemian vibe, opting to go barefoot as she made her way to the nearby docks.

 With her head down, likely to protect her privacy, Beyonce wore a maroon-colored floppy hat over her honey-colored locks and cradled her 3-year-old, all while putting her iconic legs on display.
-Under her hat, Bey sported a pair of oversized sunglasses and what appeared to be a pair of gold, chunky hoop earrings.
+Under her hat, Bey sported a pair of oversized sunglasses and what appeared to be a pair of chunky gold hoop earrings.

-Meanwhile, Rumi was seen wearing a beige floppy beach hat that helped protect her from the sun.
+Rumi was wearing a beige floppy beach hat that helped protect her from the sun.
 The toddler wore an adorable white dress and a pair of matching white strappy sandals.

 Fans took notice of the outing on Twitter, admiring Beyonce and praising her casual look.